This post is unlisted — shared privately and not published on the public site.

 Figure.
 Traditional Ontology (The Map) vs Pure LLMs (The Dreamer), understanding the rules of chess does not make you a Grandmaster.

-The insight of Generative Ontology is that these limitations are complementary [5].
+These limitations are complementary [5].
 What ontology lacks, LLMs provide.
 What LLMs lack, ontology provides.
-The synthesis produces outputs that are both creative and valid.

 Figure.
 LLM Potential + Ontology Constraints = Valid Game Design, from passive vocabulary to active grammar.